norsig/vpn-ca-api/README.md

 It is recommended to use the RPM of this software to install it.
 The RPMs can be found in [this](https://copr.fedoraproject.org/coprs/fkooman/vpn-management/) COPR repository.

+In case you want to use Apache and `mod_php` do not forget to install the `php` package.

+Do not forget to follow the SELinux instructions below.

 # Development
 However, if you want to develop for the software or install it from source,